mirkomikac/github_explorer/README.md

 - Go with the path alias setup
 - SCSS setup with better BEM notation following
 - Project structuring with component folders instead of plain files
-- Testing of components behaviour and reducers
+- Redux integration tests missing

 ## Tests
 Work in progress